szabozsolt94/find-my-product/README.md

-# find-my-product
+## Find My Product

-Simple practice of search bar and sorting of items with React
+Simple practice of search bar and sorting of items with React.

+I created this app for practice during my studies.